hyperledger/fabric-ca/docs/source/users-guide.rst

 with ``hf.GenCRL`` attribute can create a CRL that contains serial numbers of all certificates that were revoked during a certain period.
 The created CRL is stored in the `<msp folder>/crls/crl.pem` file.

-The following command will create a CRL containing all the revoked certficates (expired and unexpired) and store the CRL in the `~/msp/crls/crl.pem` file.
+The following command will create a CRL containing all the revoked certificates (expired and unexpired) and store the CRL in the `~/msp/crls/crl.pem` file.

 .. code:: bash